pmelchior/usrp-sciprog/day1/2-git-intro.md

     * Clone the repository onto your department computer
     * Edit the `README.md` file to add your name and github username
     * Add and commit the changes, then push the changes up to GitHub

+7 bis.
+Alternatively, if you don't know how to ssh a department's machine:
+    * Go to your github repository's page on your favourite web browser.
+    * Click the file README.md and click the edit button (pen in the top right corner)
+    * Edit the `README.md` file to add your name and github username
+    * Commit the changes at the bottom of the page.

 8. Back on your laptop, pull these new changes